PTA

 **All students are required to meet with a Mendocino College academic counselor to create an education plan and review graduation requirements.

-• Studies in Culture (Institutional requirement) – Some courses can double count in GE Area B, or Area C, or Area D)
+Studies in Culture (Institutional requirement) – Some courses can double count in GE Area 2, 3, 4, or 4A.

-• Wellness (Institutional requirement) – Some courses can double count in GE Area A, or Area B)
+Wellness (Institutional requirement) – Some courses can double count in GE Area 4 or Area 5.(*Students may submit four months active-duty military service verified by submission of form DD-214.)

 Admissions criteria for the PTA Program are as follows:

 • Completion of PTA Program Application.
-The application will be available online August 15.
+(The application will be available on the homepage August 15.)

-• Completion of the four pre-requisite courses with a grade of “C” or better
+• Completion of the five prerequisite courses with a grade of “C” or better before the program begins.
+(Classes can be in-progress during application period.)**

-• Submission of college transcripts verifying successful completion of pre-requisite coursework.
+• Submission of official college transcripts verifying successful completion of prerequisite coursework, or unofficial transcripts of prerequisites are still in progress.
 Mendocino College transcripts must be requested through the Office of Admissions and Records with the following form: https://www.mendocino.edu/sites/default/files/docs/admissions/mendocino_college_request_for_official_transcript_rev_20180205.pdf

-Please indicate the transcript should be delivered to the Mendocino College PTA Program Specialist Aura Weis at PTA@mendocino.edu.
+Please indicate the transcript should be delivered to the Mendocino College PTA Program at PTA@mendocino.edu.
 There is no fee associated with this request.

-2. Admission to the program will be based on the results of a random, computer-generated lottery system.
+2. Admission to the program is based on the results of a random, computer-generated lottery system.
 All qualified applicants will be included in the lottery and 24 selected for admission.
-Maximum acceptance for each class is 24 students to prevent over enrollment.

 3. If the class of 24 is filled, a wait list of 5-10 students will be maintained.